Cover letter writing tips for 2019—sure to turn any boring letter into something employers want to read.

 How to Start a Cover Letter with the Right First Paragraph

-The first sentence of a cover letter is critical.
+The opening sentence of a cover letter is critical.
 If it doesn't hook the manager, you're sunk.

 That's why you should never write a cover letter opening paragraph without the one thing guaranteed to interest any hiring manager.
 What is that, you ask?